Bouvet-deler/meta-framework-workshop/draft.md

 ---

-## Step 1: Introduction to Next.js (30 minutes)
+## Step 1: Introduction to Next.js

 - **Objective**: Understand what Next.js is and its benefits.
 - **Content**:
-  - What is Next.js?
-  - Key features: Server-side rendering, Static site generation, Server Components, performance
-  - Full-stack type-security
+  - Presentation
-  - Comparison with React, Svelte(Kit), Angular and .NET.
   - Setting up the development environment.

 ---

-## Step 2: Setting Up the Project (30 minutes)
+## Step 2: Setting Up the Project

 - **Objective**: Create a new Next.js project and understand the project structure.
 - **Content**:
   - Install Node.js and npm.
-  - Create a new Next.js project:
+  - Create a new Next.js project (we recommend answering yes to every question that pops up):
     ```bash
     npx create-next-app@latest my-blog
     cd my-blog